dart-lang/site-www/src/tools/pub/cmd/pub-token.md

 You can set the environment variable in Bash with `export TOKEN_VAR=...` but that still doesn't prevent the command being logged.

-Most CI environments has is a way to inject secrets into an environment
+Most CI environments has a way to inject secrets into an environment
 variable:

 * [Github Actions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#using-encrypted-secrets-in-a-workflow).